tyayers/apigee-dashboard-demo/README.md

 EOF
 ```

-After creating an order, you can also enable the location feature flag to get the map view and location data by running the `4.set_feature_flag.sh` script.
+After creating an order, you can also enable the location feature flag to get the map view and location data by running the `4.turn_feature_flag_on.sh` script, and turning it back off again with `5.turn_feature_flag_off.sh`.

 After waiting a few seconds, you can refersh the dashboard, and see the map view, that will also automatically display new orders when they are created (and throws some confetti to celebrate).